Ikomia-hub/infer_HF_stable_diffusion/README.md

 - **num_inference_steps** (int) - default '50': Number of denoising steps (minimum: 1; maximum: 500).
 - **guidance_scale** (float) - default '7.5': Scale for classifier-free guidance (minimum: 1; maximum: 20).
 - **seed** (int) - default '-1': Seed value. '-1' generates a random number between 0 and 191965535.
+- **use_refiner** (bool) - default 'False': Further process the output of the base model (xl-base-1.0 only) with a refinement model specialized for the final denoising steps.

 ```python